-The death of a loved one, a family member or a close friend, is a painful reality we must face at some point.
-We can’t really plan for it emotionally, and the tasks and decisions we must also make can be overwhelming.
+The death of a loved one, a family member, or a close friend is a painful reality we must face at some point.
+We can’t really plan for it emotionally, and the tasks and decisions we must make can feel overwhelming.
 All we can do is make ourselves aware.
-Know what to do, so your time for grieving is not lost or compromised.
+Learn what what to do and expect with this checklist, so your time for grieving is not lost or compromised.

-- Call 911; or if loved one was in hospice, call the hospice nurse or county coroner.
+- Call 911; or if loved one was in hospice care, call the hospice nurse or county coroner.

 - Notify all close family members